Donald O'Brien (actor): Early life

-Acting career
+Career

 Early stage and film career

 In the autumn of 1948, O'Brien attended grammar school in Dublin where he was studying for final exam.
 He sat for his matriculation, for "a first-class ticket" to university, but failed in mathematics.
 Instead of taking classes for another year, he decided instead to join a drama school.
 He received leading roles for several local stage performances and, after joining the Dublin Gate Theatre, was involved with productions headed by Irish dramatist Micheál Mac Liammóir.
 O'Brien's profile was significantly raised while with the Gate Theatre, however, he grew dissatisfied with continuously being cast in walk-on roles.
 He decided to move to France where found employment with the US Army in Paris as an office worker.
 O'Brien was part of a boxing club while in Dublin and later involved in a fight with a German all-in-wrestler at a café at Place Pigalle.

 In 1953, the 23-year-old O'Brien made his first appearance in a feature film, Anatole Litvak's war drama Act of Love, in which he had a brief speaking role.
-He spent the next few years in France and had minor roles in several other films including The Wretches (1960), Saint Tropez Blues (1961), Dynamite Jack (1961), Tales of Paris (1962) and, in an uncredited role, as an English priest in The Trial of Joan of Arc (1962); he also made his French television debut guest starring on L'inspecteur Leclerc enquête.
+He spent the next few years in France and had minor roles in several other films including The Wretches (1960), Saint Tropez Blues (1961), Dynamite Jack (1961), Tales of Paris (1962) and, in an uncredited role, as an English priest in Robert Bresson's The Trial of Joan of Arc (1962); he also made his French television debut guest starring on L'inspecteur Leclerc enquête.
 The following year, he had another brief role as a Wehrmacht Feldwebel in The Train (1964), which so impressed director John Frankenheimer that he cast O'Brien as a supporting character in Grand Prix (1966), his first break-out role, co-starring James Garner and Eva Marie Saint.
 O'Brien credited Burt Lancaster with helping himself and other younger actors on the set of The Train.